On Commonsense Cues in BERT for Solving Commonsense Tasks: The Presence of Knowledge

-We take two different measures of \textsc{Maw} accuracies, measuring the average accuracy among all attention head, and the accuracy of the most-accurate head, respectively.
+We take two different measures of \textsc{Maw} accuracies, calculating the average accuracy among all attention heads, and the accuracy of the most-accurate head, respectively.
 Previous work probing syntactic information from attention head takes the second method \cite{attention-bert, htut2019attention}.
-We additionally take the first method in order to comprehensively evaluate the degree of commonsense knowledge in addition to their existence.
-Formally, the \textsc{Maw} accuracy of a specific head is the percentage of \textsc{Maw} words that are consistent with the relevant question concept from \textsc{ConceptNet}.
+We additionally measure the average in order to comprehensively evaluate the prevalence of commonsense cues in BERT.